 My BSc research, also at UBC, focused on symplectites (late-stage reactive microstructures) in the Kiglapait layered intrusion (Labrador, Canada) in order to decipher their compositional and textural relationships and to tease out the chemical evolution of interstitial liquids.

-My MSc project aims to establish the variability in lead isotopic compositions of plagioclase from the ~56 Ma Skaergaard intrusion (E. Greenland) by laser ablation ICP-MS. The trace element and Pb isotope systematics will be used to constrain the parent magma and mantle source compositions and to determine the extent of crustal contamination prior to emplacement.
-Given the Skaergaard intrusion cooled from a single, homogeneous magma body, it is an ideal testing ground for basic petrologic processes - making it one of the world's most influential layered intrusion.
+My MSc project aims to establish the variability in lead isotopic compositions of plagioclase from the ~56 Ma Skaergaard intrusion (E. Greenland) by laser ablation ICP-MS. The trace element and Pb isotope systematics will be used to constrain the parent magma and mantle source compositions and to determine the extent and nature of crustal contamination prior to emplacement.
+Thanks to the closed-system nature of the intrusion and its magnificent exposure and preservation of the complete sequence of rocks, the Skaergaard has long served as the testing ground for many magmatic processes.

 - MSc (candidate) in Geological Sciences: University of British Columbia.
 Supervisors: Drs.
 James Scoates and Dominique Weis.
 2016-present.

 - BSc in Geological Sciences: University of British Columbia.
 2010-2015.

 - Cho, J.O., Scoates, J.S., Weis, D, and Amini, M. Assessing the link between the Skaergaard intrusion and East Greenland Flood Basalts from In Situ LA-ICP-MS lead isotope geochemistry of plagioclase.
 Resources for Future Generations Meeting, Vancouver, Canada, June 16-21, 2018 (oral).

 - Cho, J.O., Scoates, J.S., and Weis, D. Extreme compositional variation of feldspar in the Skaergaard intrusion.
 GAC-MAC Annual Meeting, Kingston, Canada, May 14-18, 2017 (poster).